andresrosso/andresrosso.github.io/_pages/about.md

 - **Blockchain-Based Transaction Systems and Digital Asset Tokenization**
 - **Decentralized Finance (DeFi) and Smart Contract Automation**

-As **Chief Technology Officer (CTO) at KEO**, Dr. Rosso-Mateus plays a pivotal role in leading **AI-powered fintech solutions**, designing scalable architectures for **real-time credit risk assessment, fraud detection, and blockchain-enhanced financial ecosystems**.
+As **Chief Technology Officer (CTO) at KEO**, Dr. Rosso-Mateus leads **AI and fintech innovation**, architecting **credit risk models, fraud detection systems, and AI-powered transaction security**.
+He has played a **key role in integrating AI and Blockchain technologies into modern financial ecosystems**, improving transaction security and efficiency.

-Beyond industry applications, he serves on the **Board of Directors at the Institute for Certification of Computing Professionals (ICCP)**, contributing to **AI competency frameworks and certification standards**.
+Beyond industry applications, he serves on the **Board of Directors at the Institute for Certification of Computing Professionals (ICCP)**, where he helps define **AI competency frameworks and certification standards** for professionals worldwide.

 ---

+## **Patents & AI Innovations**

+Dr. Rosso-Mateus has contributed to **cutting-edge AI and fintech solutions**, including patented innovations that improve **credit risk assessment, fraud detection, and secure payment systems**.
+His patents include:

+### **Patents in AI & Fintech**
+📌 **Settlement Card with Locked-In Merchant Restrictions (US 18/508,280)**
+✅ Enhances **transaction security** by restricting payments to **pre-approved merchants**, reducing fraud risks in digital payments.

+📌 **ML-Based Creditworthiness System (US 16/183,782)**
+✅ Utilizes **machine learning algorithms** to assess **real-time credit risk**, enabling lenders to make **automated, accurate, and data-driven lending decisions**.

+His patented AI-driven financial tools have played a key role in **improving risk assessment models and securing fintech transactions**, ensuring **greater transparency and efficiency in lending ecosystems**.

+---

 ## **Expertise & Research Contributions**

-Dr. Rosso-Mateus integrates **LLMs, AI, and Blockchain** to build **secure, scalable, and high-impact financial and healthcare AI systems**.
-His work influences **enterprise automation, financial security, and AI-driven regulatory compliance**.

-### **Large Language Models (LLMs) & AI-Powered NLP**
-Dr. Rosso-Mateus specializes in **LLMs, Retrieval-Augmented Generation (RAG), and AI-driven NLP solutions**.
-His **research and implementations include**:
+Dr. Rosso-Mateus specializes in **LLMs, AI-driven automation, and blockchain-based financial security**.
+His research focuses on:
-- **Developing domain-specific LLMs for financial decision-making and fraud detection**
+- **Developing domain-specific LLMs for financial and healthcare applications**
-- **Enhancing information retrieval in Biomedical NLP using RAG frameworks**
+- **Enhancing NLP systems using Retrieval-Augmented Generation (RAG)**
+- **Improving fraud detection through AI-powered anomaly detection models**
-- **Optimizing prompt engineering and Chain-of-Thought (CoT) reasoning for AI-driven automation**
+- **Optimizing AI-driven credit risk analysis and scoring models**

-🌍 **His AI contributions have been recognized through top placements in global competitions, including BioASQ**, where he consistently ranks among the best in:
+🌍 **His AI contributions have been recognized through top placements in global competitions, including BioASQ**, where he has ranked among the best in:
 - **Biomedical Information Retrieval**
 - **AI-Powered Question Answering Systems**
 - **Automated Text Processing and Knowledge Extraction**

-His research bridges **AI with real-world applications**, ensuring that **LLMs are optimized for security, efficiency, and transparency**.
+His research bridges **AI theory with real-world fintech and healthcare applications**, ensuring **scalable, secure, and transparent AI deployments**.

 ---

 ## **Blockchain-Powered Fintech Innovation**

-At **KEO**, Dr. Rosso-Mateus has been actively involved in **Blockchain integration within financial transactions**.
-His contributions include:
+At **KEO**, Dr. Rosso-Mateus has actively contributed to **Blockchain integration within financial transactions**.
+His work includes:
-- **Supporting the development of self-custodial wallets** for secure, peer-to-peer financial transactions.
+- **Supporting the development of self-custodial wallets** for secure, peer-to-peer transactions.
 - **Contributing to the implementation of NFT-Based Invoice Tokenization**, ensuring **traceability and fraud prevention** in financial operations.
 - **Participating in Blockchain-Based Lending Pool Smart Contracts**, enabling decentralized financial transactions.
-- **Helping to optimize the integration of AI and Blockchain in decentralized financial ecosystems** to improve transaction security.
+- **Helping optimize the integration of AI and Blockchain in decentralized financial ecosystems** to improve transaction security.

 His **hands-on involvement in blockchain-based financial projects** has reinforced **security, automation, and transparency in modern fintech applications**.